Sometimes, the world of blogging can seem like a terrifying place.

-- Click on the “Manage‘ button on the screen.
+- On the Reader page, click on the “Manage‘ button on the screen.

 - You’ll then see a list of the blogs you are following.

-- You can sort the list by ‘date followed’ or by ‘site name.’
+- You can sort the list by ‘date followed‘ or ‘site name.’

 - Go through the list and decide which blogs to unfollow.

-Many bloggers have become a victim of the spam monster.
+Many bloggers become a victim of the scary spam monster.

-I only tried Gutenberg for five minutes but soon became the ‘hate change’ monster.
+I only tried the block editor for five minutes (without reading and watching tutorials) and soon became the ‘hate change’ monster.

 Nothing was going to make me start using something that promised to change and improve the way I blogged or that promised to save me time when drafting new blog posts.